StudentEng2016/CENG315.Project2/README.md

 We have built a case for our FarmBot and we are currently trying to create a pulley system.
 Last week Friday, we had success in uploading teacup firmware into our Arduino for the pulley system.
 Our budget has changed because I have planning on purchasing new parts.
-We are first going check the parts from Alisha project to know which of the we can use.
+I am first going to check the Alisha's parts to m Alisha project to know which of the we can use.

 Sincerely,
 Adanegbe Amadasun